“Surviving and into Thriving” focus of Resilience and Environmental Justice Summits

 “This is really very apropos in terms of timing,” said Kris Johns, the Flint ReCAST program coordinator, describing the second annual Resiliency Summit, which will also include the second annual Environmental Justice Summit, on Monday, March 26, from 8 a.m. to 8 p.m., at the Mott Community College Event Center.

-The event, co-hosted by city officials and the Flint Resiliency in Communities After Stress and Trauma (ReCAST) program, is meant to address issues pertaining to the Flint Water Crisis, but also critical factors that have lingered and have stifled growth to the Flint community, such as the lingering distrust residents have toward city government.
+The event, co-hosted by city officials and the Flint Resiliency in Communities After Stress and Trauma (ReCAST) program, is meant to address issues pertaining to the Flint Water Crisis, but also critical factors that have lingered and have stifled growth to the Flint community, such as the persisting distrust residents have toward city government.

 Organizers selected the theme for the second annual summit as “Surviving and Into Thriving.”
 The summit will include a day session of community discussions and professional development workshops, and an evening community expo with activities and strategies to promote resiliency and environmental justice for Flint-area residents.
 They emphasize it is not too late to register, by going to www.flintrecast.com/resiliency-summit.